wantguns/unfold/readme.md

       $ unfold transactions -s 2023-09-20 --db
       ```

     c.
+Create an internal cron job to fetch transactions every 6 hours and save them to a db:
+      ```bash
+      # Note: You need to enable the `-d` or `--db` flag to ensure that the changes are written to a database
+      $ unfold transactions -s 2023-09-20 --db -w '@every 20s'
+      12:19AM INF Cron job set for fetching transactions, going into daemon mode 12:19AM INF Fetched transactions till 2023-10-17
+      12:20AM INF Fetched transactions till 2023-10-16
+      ```

+    c.
 For a complete glossary of available options:
       ```
       $ unfold transactions -h